brock/mouseControl/README.md

 # mouseControl
 Used for mapping F-keys to move the mouse to the right or center monitors

+## Usage
+* You'll want to identify what the X,Y coordinates are where you want your mouse to go, then set them in the center.js, left.js and right.js files.
+If you move your mouse to the desired position, then run any of those scripts on the command line like `node center.js` it will spit out the current coordinates that you can then enter in each file.

 ## Use with AlfredApp
 * Create a new Workflow called Mouse Center
 * Add a trigger for "Keyword"